astronomer/docs/astro/manage-connections-variables.md

 description: "Learn about different strategies for managing Airflow connections and variables in local environments and on Astro"
 ---

-*Airflow connections* are used for storing credentials and other information necessary for connecting to external services whereas *Airflow variables* are a generic way to store and retrieve arbitrary content or settings as a simple key value store within Airflow.
+*Airflow connections* are used for storing credentials and other information necessary for connecting to external services. *Airflow variables* are a generic way to store and retrieve arbitrary content or settings as a simple key value store within Airflow.

-To store Airflow connections and variables in local Airflow or Astro, you can choose from different management strategies based on your usecase.
-Each of these strategies have benefits and limitations related to their security and ease of use.
-The strategy you choose should ideally be compatible with both your local environment and Astro Deployment for seamless integration.
-However, based on security requirements, permissions or your use-case, you might need to use one strategy for local and another for Astro Deployment.
+Airflow supports several different methods for managing connections and variables.
+Each of these strategies has benefits and limitations related to their security and ease of use.
+The strategy you choose should be compatible with both your local environment and Astro Deployment.
+However, based on your security requirements, permissions, or use-case, you might need to use one strategy for your local environment and another for your Astro Deployment.

-Astro allows you to seamlessly integrate [secrets backend](secrets-backend.md) of your choice, which is recommended as the most secure and centralized management strategy.
-We also recommend using [Astro CLI](cli/overview.md) to run a local Airflow environment and test your DAGs locally before deploying to production.
-If it is not possible to run local Airflow, you can easily create dev ephemeral Deployments to test on Astro using [CI/CD](set-up-ci-cd.md#create-a-cicd-pipeline) and [Deployments-as-code](manage-deployments-as-code.md#create-a-deployment-from-a-template-file).
+Use this document to select the right Airflow connection and variable management strategies for your team.

-For in-depth information on creating and managing connections see [Connection Basics](https://docs.astronomer.io/learn/connections).
+For in-depth information on creating and managing connections, see [Connection Basics](https://docs.astronomer.io/learn/connections).

 ## Prerequisites